stableagents/stableagents/stable_desktop_projects/youtube/README.md

-# Scientific Calculator
+# youtube

 A desktop application generated from natural language description.

 ## Description
-make a scientifc calculator
+I want to create a simple web browser that can ope up a youtube page

 ## Framework
 Built with customtkinter